Optimal Allocation with Peer Information: Introduction

-For the first set of results, we characterize DIC mechanisms using an auxiliary graph.
-This graph encodes the main trade-off in our problem: by allocating to an agent at a given type profile, the principal commits to ignoring the agent's information and must therefore allocate to the agent at all type profiles that differ from the given profile only in the agent's report (otherwise the agent could influence their allocation by misreporting).
-Vertices of the graph represent commitments to allocate to an agent across type profiles, and edges represent commitments that are incompatible with feasibility (there is only one good to allocate).
-A mechanism must make non-conflicting commitments, i.e. select non-adjacent vertices.
-Thus, in graph-theoretic terms, deterministic DIC mechanisms are stable sets of the graph, and stochastic DIC mechanisms are fractional stable sets (\Cref{lemma:bijection}).
+As a key step in our analysis of optimal mechanisms, we show that DIC mechanisms can be characterized using an auxiliary graph that encodes the principal's trade-off between allocation and information elicitation (\Cref{lemma:bijection}).
+A vertex of the graph represents a commitment to allocate to an agent at a set of type profiles that differ only in that agent's type (as required by DIC).
+An edge is a pair of commitments that promises the good to distinct agents at the same type profile.
+A deterministic mechanism must select non-adjacent vertices, i.e. make non-conflicting commitments.
+In graph-theoretic terms, deterministic DIC mechanisms are stable sets of the graph, and stochastic DIC mechanisms are fractional stable sets (they make probabilistic commitments).

-We use this graph-theoretic perspective to investigate the extreme points of the set of DIC mechanisms.
-Extreme points are crucial for two reasons.
-First, every DIC mechanism can be represented as a randomization over extreme points.
-Second, for every extreme point, there is an environment that renders this extreme point uniquely optimal.
-Thus no extreme point can be disregarded a priori as a potential candidate for optimality.\footnote{The extreme points approach has gained traction in the mechanism design literature in recent years (e.g. \citet{manelli2007multidimensional,manelli2010bayesian,kleiner2021extreme}).
-However, none of the existing results can be applied to our specific setting without transfers and with correlation.}